Timesheet software: benefits and what to look for

 Key takeaways

-- Implement timesheet software with GPS verification and mobile access to eliminate time theft and manual data entry errors that can cost small businesses thousands in overpayments and compliance fines.
+- Timesheet software with GPS (Global Positioning System) verification and mobile access eliminates time theft and manual data entry errors that can cost small businesses thousands in overpayments and compliance fines each year.

-- Choose timesheet software that integrates directly with your existing accounting and payroll systems to automate data flow and reduce processing time from hours to minutes each pay period.
+- Choosing timesheet software that integrates directly with your accounting and payroll systems automates data flow and reduces processing time from hours to minutes each pay period.

-- Select timesheet software with project and client tracking capabilities to accurately bill clients with itemized hours and analyze labour costs by job to improve pricing and identify workflow bottlenecks.
+- Project and client tracking capabilities help you bill clients with itemized hours and analyze labour costs by job, so you can improve pricing and spot workflow bottlenecks early.

 What is timesheet software?

-Timesheet software is a digital tool that tracks when your employees start and finish work.
-It replaces paper timesheets and manual spreadsheets by recording hours automatically and sending the data directly to your payroll system.
+Timesheet software is a digital tool that tracks when your employees start and finish work, replacing manual methods with automated, cloud-based time recording.
+It sends hours directly to your payroll system, reducing errors and saving you time every pay period.

 Most timesheet software runs in the cloud, so you can access it from any device.
 Employees clock in using their phone, tablet, or computer.
 The software captures exact start and end times, eliminating guesswork and manual data entry.